Business

 What is an Incident Response Plan?

-The main goal of these incident response plans is to minimise the damage that is caused by the issue, reduce downtime and ensure the organisation can continue their operations as soon as possible.
-An effective incident response plan also ensures that your business is compliant with legal and regulatory requirements.
-An incident response plan should be proactive to ensure that your business is well-prepared to deal with these threats.
+The primary goal of these incident response plans is to minimise the damage that is caused by the issue, reduce downtime, and ensure the organisation can continue their operations as soon as possible.

 The Importance of a Proactive Incident Response Plan